Monthly Climate Science &

 Purpose

-We meet monthly for dinner on the second Tuesday of the month to discuss climate science and zero-carbon energy engineering.
+We meet monthly for dinner on the second Monday of the month to discuss climate science and zero-carbon energy engineering.

 We feel that you can't be of much use as an environmentalist unless you are technically well-informed.
 Environmental problems are scientific problems, and how to solve them is an engineering question.
 If you are not technically well-informed, you will make inaccurate statements about science that are an embarrassment to the environmental movement, and the solutions you advocate will be ill-advised and/or counter-productive.
 So the purpose of these dinners is to create a space for informative discussion of climate science and zero-carbon energy engineering.